taichi-dev/taichi/docs/external.rst

   assert arr.shape == (n, m, 3, 4)

-Use external arrays as Taichi kernel parameters
+Using external arrays as Taichi kernel parameters
 -------------------------------------------------

 The type hint for external array parameters is ``ti.ext_arr()``.
 Please see the example below.